 Multi-Factor Authentication and Single Sign-On

 The most common entry point for malicious parties is via compromised credentials (aka user IDs and passwords) so, let's start there.
 It is not a matter of if your users' passwords get compromised, it is a matter of when.
 To manage this, you must have Multi-Factor Authentication (MFA) for all of your critical applications.
 MFA is not a silver bullet, but it is a basic protection that we implement for customers every day - and MFA can provide an excellent first barrier.

 The challenge with MFA for some organizations is that it adds to the existing issue of having multiple ways of logging into business apps.
 To make it seamless, we always pair MFA with a Single Sign-On (SSO) rollout so there is a simple, unified user experience.
 This is especially simple if you are on the road to Microsoft Office 365.

-(Note: if your business applications don't allow you to integrate these security measures within your network, then you need to start investigating alternatives.
-If your software vendors don't support basic security on their products, you should be concerned about their general security posture.)
+Note: if your business applications don't allow you to integrate these security measures within your network, it's time to start investigating alternatives.
+If your software vendors don't support basic security on their products, you should be concerned about their general security posture.

 Patching Desktops and Servers

 The second most common entry point for cyber hackers is via unpatched computers.
 Once a criminal has access to some of your desktops and/or systems, the first thing they will try to do is take advantage of past vulnerabilities to make their job easier.
 Keeping everything up to snuff with regards to patching can be ponderous, but it is critical to keep up with the pace of change.
 I see organizations leaving unpatched machines online because they are part of a segmented network behind a firewall, but security professionals will tell you it is critical to not daisy-chain security mechanisms.
 The bottom line is that having patched systems helps protect against and control the amount of damage done by a breach.

 Layered Approach to Network Security